jorgejgnz/HPTK-Sample/README.md

 ![Screenshot](https://imgur.com/iH35YoZ.jpg)

+> # ⚠️ Project Status: No longer maintained
+> This project is no longer actively maintained or supported.
+If you want to continue the development, feel free to make a fork.
+Thanks to everyone who contributed, used or supported this project!

 # Getting started
 Clone this repository.
 To do this, open a command line terminal, rooted on the Assets folder of your Unity project.
 (Hold shift + right click -> Select "Open Powershell Window Here")